CryptozombiesHQ/cryptozombie-lessons/2/10-interactingcontracts.md

 ---
-title: Interacting With Other Contracts
+title: What Do Zombies Eat?
 actions: ['checkAnswer', 'hints']
 material:
   editor: